Esri/cordova-plugin-advanced-geolocation/api_reference.md

 # Cellular Data

+If you have the `providers` Configuration option set to `cell` or `all` then this API will attempt to retrieve low-level data about the cellular service.

 This API is non-specific in that it will attempt to return most cellular data that is available on the device.
-To clarify: 'most` cellular data means there may be some operational aspects of the native Android API that either aren't currently included or were unintentionally missed.
+To clarify: 'most' cellular data means there may be some operational aspects of the native Android API that either aren't currently included or were unintentionally missed.

-This API will return data under two circumstances:
+Data will be returned under two circumstances:

 * When first launched it will force a query via [TelephonyManager.getAllCellInfo()](http://developer.android.com/reference/android/telephony/TelephonyManager.html#getAllCellInfo()).
 * When [PhoneStateListener.LISTEN_CELL_LOCATION](http://developer.android.com/reference/android/telephony/PhoneStateListener.html#LISTEN_CELL_LOCATION) indicates a change.